metio/terraform-provider-k8s/docs/data-sources/networking_k8s_io_network_policy_v1_manifest.md

 Required:

-- `cidr` (String) CIDR is a string representing the IP Block Valid examples are '192.168.1.0/24' or '2001:db8::/64'
+- `cidr` (String) cidr is a string representing the IPBlock Valid examples are '192.168.1.0/24' or '2001:db8::/64'

 Optional:

-- `except` (List of String) Except is a slice of CIDRs that should not be included within an IP Block Valid examples are '192.168.1.0/24' or '2001:db8::/64' Except values will be rejected if they are outside the CIDR range
+- `except` (List of String) except is a slice of CIDRs that should not be included within an IPBlock Valid examples are '192.168.1.0/24' or '2001:db8::/64' Except values will be rejected if they are outside the cidr range

 <a id="nestedatt--spec--egress--to--namespace_selector"></a>